beckastar/ladynerds_site/README.md

 **If you are a contributor:**
 - You have write access to the main repo.
-- Make sure to make new branches for your changes!
+- Make sure to make a new branch for your changes!
 - Update your branch with the static branch before submitting a pull request, so merging will be easier.

 ```sh